getong/getong_code_snippet/erlang_code/gen_statem/gen_statem.md

 ## timeout option
 The timeout argument, for example, like 5000, is spawn in a new process.
 And then gen_statm:call/3 will not pass the `Caller` as the call process.
 Use dirty_timeout.
+But in the return data, the timeout, like 5000, will generate a `timeout` msg.
+Just like other behaviours.